iretiola-007/Kyvera/README.md

 use japanese
 shutsuryoku(5 > 1)
 ```
-This would return true.
+This would return `True`.
 Chain comparison is also supported.
-Note: you can compare two values without using parentheses
+### Note: you can compare two values without using parentheses
 Like in this example above.
 To do a chain comparison, you must encase values in parentheses as such below:
 ```
 use japanese